vivid-arch/laravel-docs/source/docs/foundation/operations.md

 # Operations

-Some times, certain jobs almost always need to run together.
+Sometimes, certain jobs almost always need to run together.
 If, for example, you need to run an external api call before creating a resource, then that would force you to run 2 Jobs every single time that you had to create that resource.

 Operations are used in order to DRY (Don't Repeat Yourself) up your code.